umadb-io/website/docs/grpc-api.md

 |------------|----------|---------------------------------------------|
 | `position` | `uint64` | Sequence number of the last appended event. |

-With CQRS-style eventually consistent projections, clients can use the returned `position` to wait until downstream event processing components have become up-to-date, avoiding out-of-date views being presented to users.
+Clients can use the returned `position` to wait until downstream event processing components have become up-to-date, avoiding out-of-date views being presented to users.

 ## Head Request